Assailants fatally shoot 3 men in disputed Kashmir

-SRINAGAR, India (AP) — Assailants separately shot and killed three men in Indian-controlled Kashmir late Tuesday, police said, blaming militants fighting against Indian rule in the disputed region for the string of targeted attacks.
+SRINAGAR, India (AP) — Assailants shot and killed three men in Indian-controlled Kashmir in separate attacks blamed by police on militants fighting against Indian rule in the disputed region.

-In the first incident, police said militants fired at a prominent chemist, Makhan Lal Bindroo, at his pharmacy in the region’s main city of Srinagar.
+In the first incident Tuesday, police said militants fired at a prominent pharmacist, Makhan Lal Bindroo, at his drug store in the region’s main city of Srinagar.

-Bindroo, a Kashmiri Hindu, was taken to a hospital where he died, police said, adding that government forces cordoned off the area and launched a manhunt for assailants.
+Bindroo, a Kashmiri Hindu, was taken to a hospital where he died, police said.

 In the third incident on Tuesday night, gunmen fatally shot a taxi driver in the northern Hajin area.

-“Investigation is in progress and officers continue to work to establish the full circumstances of these terror crimes,” the statement said.
+“Investigation is in progress and officers continue to work to establish the full circumstances of these terror crimes,” police said in a statement.

 Last week, assailants fatally shot two men in Srinagar in targeted killings.

-The Himalayan territory of Kashmir is divided between India and Pakistan and both the archrivals claimed it in its entirety.
+The Himalayan territory of Kashmir is divided between India and Pakistan.
+Both archrivals claim it in its entirety.

-Rebels in Indian-controlled Kashmir have been fighting New Delhi’s rule over the region since 1989.
+Rebels in the Indian-controlled portion of Kashmir have been fighting New Delhi’s rule over the region since 1989.

 Most Muslim Kashmiris support the rebel goal of uniting the territory, either under Pakistani rule or as an independent country.